steffenskov/Dapper.DDD.Repository/README.md

 The two `DapperInjection` classes are for injecting delegates to Dapper's extension methods into the Repository library.
 The `SqlConnectionFactory` is for injecting the database connection.
 For MySql you'll want to create `MySqlConnection`s instead.

 That's the prerequisites taken care of, now onto actually using the library.
-For this example we're going to create a very basic UserRepository mapping to a "Users" table looking like this:
+For this example we're going to create a very basic `UserRepository` mapping to a "Users" table looking like this:

 ```
 CREATE TABLE Users
 (
-	UserID INT NOT NULL IDENTITY(1,1) PRIMARY KEY,
+	UserId INT NOT NULL IdENTITY(1,1) PRIMARY KEY,
 	Username VARCHAR(50) NOT NULL,
 	Password VARCHAR(50) NOT NULL, // Don't store passwords in plain text please, this is just for illustration purposes
 	Description VARCHAR(MAX) NULL,